-Commencing on the date of their individual signup for the Annual Iditarod Trail Sled Dog Race ("Race") and continuing until 45 days after the last musher completes that year's Race, mushers shall not make public statements or engage in any public conduct injurious to and in reckless disregard of the best interests of the Race.
-This includes public statements or acts which are disparaging to any of the sponsors of that year's Race.
-Notwithstanding the provisions of Rule 52, the sanctions for violation of this rule will be determined at the discretion of the Executive Committee of the Board of Directors and may include forfeiture of the entrance fee, involuntary withdrawal, retroactive disqualification and prospective disqualification for a period of years
+Mushers may be held responsible for the personal conduct of their representatives or associates.
+Notwithstanding the provisions of Rule 52, the sanctions for violation of this rule will be determined at the discretion of the Personal Conduct Committee and the Board of Directors and may include forfeiture of the entry fee, involuntary withdrawal, retroactive disqualification and disqualification for a year or period of years.